bzcheeseman/tyr/README.md

 as a `.o` argument to `clang` or `gcc`.

 ## Usage
-Use `tyr -h` to show all the available options. `tyr` uses an LLVM backend so all the LLVM-supported target triples are supported.
+Use `tyr -help` to show all the available options. `tyr` uses an LLVM backend so all the LLVM-supported target triples are supported.

 ### Native